javascript-tutorial/en.javascript.info/7-animation/2-css-animations/3-animate-circle/task.md

 [iframe src="solution" height=260]

-The source document has an example of a circle with right styles, so the task is precisely to do the animation right.
+The source document has an example of a circle with predefined styles, so the task is precisely to do the animation right.